 Control emissions at the cylinder level, with Zero CO, Zero HC and near zero NO

-To understand and refine this design, we developed a simplified Newtonian relation,
+To design and refine this architecture, we developed a simplified open-system diagnostic:

 References: